On polynomial representation functions for multilinear forms: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-Without loss of generalization, we may assume that $0\in \cA$.
+Without loss of generality, we may assume that $0\in \cA$.
 We suppose that such a sequence $\cA$ exists, and we argue by contradiction.
 The case $s=1$ is trivial, so we may assume that $s>1$.
-We assume that $r_{\vu}(n,\cA)$ is equal to a polynomial of degree at most $s-2$, namely $q(n)=\sum_{i=0}^{d}q_i n^i$, with $d<s-1$.
+We assume that $r_{\vu}(n,\cA)$ is equal to a polynomial of degree at most $s-2$, namely $q(n)=\sum_{i=0}^{d}q_i n^i$, with $d<s-1$, for $n$ large enough, say $n>N$.
 Using the generating function terminology,

 where $T(z),\,T_0(z)$ are polynomials with degree $\leq N$.
 Each term of the form $\sum_{n=0}^{\infty}n^{i}z^n$ can be written as $\frac{Q_i(z)}{(1-z)^{i+1}}$, where $Q_i(z)$ is a polynomial in $z$ such that $Q_i(1)\neq 0$.
 Hence, we can write Expression~\eqref{eq:polyn} in the form